stat545ubc-2023/assignment-b1-Khanhnguyen11620/README.md

 **___About this project___**

-This assignment covers making a function in R, documenting it, giving some examples and testing it.
-Our new function is called grade_letter() which can generate the grade letter (A,B,C or D) based on the input score (0-100).
+This assignment covers making a function in R, documenting it, giving some examples, and testing it.
+Our new function is called grade_letter() which can generate the grade letter (A, B, C, D, or F) based on the input score (0-100).

 **___Files in the GitHub repository___**